Explore the Old West from Tucson to Tombstone on an incredible road bike tour

-DAY 1: ARRIVE IN TUCSON – SAGUARO NATIONAL PARK WEST AND SONORAN DESERT MUSEUM
+DAY 1: MEET IN TUCSON – RIDE SAGUARO NATIONAL PARK

 10:00 AM – Meet your guides and fellow cyclists at the Arizona Inn and transfer by van to Saguaro National Park.
 Upon reaching the park, we will get all bikes dialed in and begin today’s ride.
 This route will warm up your legs and lungs to the dry Arizona air while coursing through the western half of Saguaro National Park, passing notable icons like the Old Tucson Studios and the world famous Sonoran Desert Museum.
 They flock to Tucson in the winter, so don’t get discouraged if a Pro Rider dances past you on the short but leg searingly steep climb over (in)famous Gates Pass.
 Aside from the killer view, your reward is a grin inducing descent into the outskirts of Tucson.
 The rest of the ride is super mellow as we wind our way to the Santa Cruz River and link up with “The Loop,” one of the longest non-motorized urban cycling paths in the country.
 According to the League of American Bicyclists, “The Loop is a must ride for visitors and residents alike.”
 In a gold-level Bicycle Friendly Community like Tucson, that recommendation carries quite a bit of weight.
 After reaching our hotel, we will conclude the day with a classic Southwest-style meal.